wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 == Screenshots ==

-1. Shows the alert message that is displayed when form page contains errors.
-Alert message describes how many errors there were on the page and a list of the fields and error.
-2. Shows the improved validation message that is displayed when the form page contains errors.
+1. Shows the improved validation message that is displayed when the form page contains errors.
 Validation message describes how many errors there were on the page and a list of the fields and errors.
 Each error is a link to the field.
 This message gets the browsers 'focus' when it is loaded - allowing screen reader users easy access to the information.
-3. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.
+2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.2.2 =

+* Enqueue stylesheet instead of directly printing to page.
+* Replace i18n slug with slug string instead of class reference.
+* Fix text strings for internationalization.
+* Fix bug with failing to be inserted.
+* Add ARIA live attribute to form validation error
+* Remove JS alert to avoid redundant notifications with ARIA

 = 1.2.1 =